Helpful clinic answers

 How long before I see results from fillers?

 Many hyaluronic acid fillers provide early volume support.
-Full results typically settle over 1-2 weeks as any swelling subsides.
+Settling often continues over 1-2 weeks as swelling changes, but timing varies by product, area, and patient.

 Body Contouring